ono-midori/ono-midori.github.io/techs/zguide.md

 }
 ```

-Try this with and without a worker running, and you should see the little program report “200” or “404” accordingly.
+Try this with and without a worker running, and you should see the little program report "200" or "404" accordingly.
 The implementation of MMI in our example broker is flimsy.
-For example, if a worker disappears, services remain “present”.
+For example, if a worker disappears, services remain "present".
 In practice, a broker should remove services that have no workers after some configurable timeout.

 ### Idempotent Services